 If you want me to reveal the best possible common weapon to shoot at this error & on that condition I’ll simply suggest you keep patience & continue reading this post.
 More often I notice that WordPress beginners do get panic immediately when they see this 500 internal server error or white screen of death page.
 Let me now point you to show how error 500 occurs & possible ways to troubleshoot it.

 Below are the best possible methods to troubleshoot 500 internal server error in WordPress.

-.htaccess file is a simple txt file which does a million droller stuffs in web server ranging from security, access, redirection etc. You can find this file in most of the WordPress files installation directory. .htaccess file even can allow or deny directory listing.
-Have you ever wondered you get same error when you turn-off directory listing through .htaccess & try to open the directory where index.php or index.html does not exists.
-Error 500 can also be caused due the corrupted .htaccess file.
+.htaccess file is a simple text file which does a million droller stuff in web server ranging from security, access, redirection etc. You can find this file in most of the WordPress files installation directory. .htaccess file even can allow or deny directory listing.
+Have you ever wondered you get the same error when you turn-off directory listing through .htaccess & try to open the directory where index.php or index.html does not exist?
+Error 500 can also be caused due to the corrupted .htaccess file.